 You can find the official notification from the CPSC regarding the mockingbird stroller recall here.

-The strollers currently being sold through the Mockingbird website, Babylist, and/or Target are not affected by the voluntary recall.
+Please note, ALL strollers (Single and Single-to-Double) currently being sold through the Mockingbird website, Babylist, and/or Target are not affected by the voluntary recall.

 What You Should Do Today Regarding the Mockingbird Stroller Recall:

 - Immediately inspect it for crack anywhere on it’s frame.

 - Check the lot number of your stroller to see if it is part of the recall

 - Reach out to Mockingbird: Mockingbird toll-free at 877-274-3240 from 9 a.m. to 5 p.m.
 ET Monday through Friday.
 Or email email@example.com.
 You can also reach them online at www.hellomockingbird.com/recall or www.hellomockingbird.com.
 Click on “Product Recall” at the bottom of the page for more information.

 - Borrow a stroller from a neighbor in the meantime.
 PLEASE DO NOT USE YOUR MOCKINGBIRD STROLLER until you are sure that it is safe for your twins.

 - Once you have the free frame reinforcement kit, please ensure that you attach it correctly.
 If in doubt, please reach out to Mockingbird once again using the same information in #4.

 Mockingbird’s top priority is (and always has been) to ensure the safety of their customers and their little ones.